 The stakes of these disputes are higher than simply satisfying a craving for self-definition or reaching young Americans.
 Conservatism is the only sane alternative to progressive liberalism, which eschews all tradition in the name of endless “progress” (though what we are progressing toward is never clear), guided by the all-too-visible hand of the omnipotent State.
 If conservatives cannot agree on their own premises, they will fail to mount a counteroffensive.
 Without a vision of the good—without the proper institutions of civil society that conservatism seeks to preserve—modern, individualistic, democratic man will succumb to the soft despotism of the omnicompetent State.

 We have to take a step back and ask, What’s wrong with conservatism, and how do we make it right?
-Over the course of the next eight weeks, the Intercollegiate Review will try to answer these two questions.
-We’ve asked journalists, scholars, and public intellectuals, each representing a different strain of thinking on the Right, to identify why conservatism has failed to develop a cohesive vision of a well-ordered society, and to offer a solution to our current crisis.
-Our contributors will include Timothy Carney of the Washington Examiner, Samuel Gregg of the Acton Institute, Kevin Gutzman of Western Connecticut University, Mark Mitchell of Front Porch Republic, George Neumayr of the American Spectator, Gerald Russello of the University Bookman, and Jonathan Tobin of Commentary magazine.
-Student columnists Chase Padusniak, Elisabeth Cervantes, Ian Tuttle, and Danielle Charette will be tasked, each week, with writing their own responses to each contribution—to keep the conversation going and to connect the rising generation of conservative thinkers and activists with the scholarly debate.
+The Intercollegiate Review asked journalists, scholars, and public intellectuals, each representing a different strain of thinking on the Right, to identify why conservatism has failed to develop a cohesive vision of a well-ordered society, and to offer a solution to our current crisis.
+Our contributors include Timothy Carney of the Washington Examiner, Samuel Gregg of the Acton Institute, historian Kevin Gutzman, Mark T. Mitchell of Patrick Henry College and Front Porch Republic, George Neumayr of the American Spectator, Gerald Russello of the University Bookman, and Jonathan S. Tobin of JNS.
+Student columnists Chase Padusniak, Elisabeth Cervantes, Ian Tuttle, and Danielle Charette have written their own responses to keep the conversation going and to connect the rising generation of conservative thinkers and activists with the scholarly debate.

 While acknowledging the need for a conservative vision, we must take seriously Russell Kirk’s understanding of what it means to be a conservative: